smhrzo/MicroP-Activity-3-Arduino-Count-Up-and-Down-Counter-/README.md

 Activity in Microprocessor

-2-digit count up and down counter with reset button.
+2-digit up and down counter with reset button.